IBM Cloud Docs

 When a secondary vCenter Server instance is linked to the primary instance, the vCenter Server instance appliances are configured:

-• DNS is configured with the primary instances AD DNS server IP address.
+• DNS is configured with the AD DNS server IP address of the primary instance.

-• Secondary DNS is configured with the secondary instances AD DNS server IP address.
+• Secondary DNS is configured with the AD DNS server IP address of the secondary instance.

 AD DS DNS is configured with a forward lookup zone with the name of <root_domain>, and populated with the following host (A) records: